digiscot/digiscot-website/pages/about.md

 ### [Basic Digital Skills](/about/basic-digital-skills/)
 A short overview of the skills that people and organisations need to get things done online.

-For reading around digital participation across the UK please see our [library](http://digital.scvo.org.uk/about/library/)
+For further reading around digital participation in the UK please see our [library](http://digital.scvo.org.uk/about/library/)

 ## Our blog